Asana/openapi/README.md

 ./bin/build_spec.sh
 ```

-Then, create a pull request with the new specifications.
+Then, create a pull request with the result of the above operation.